-• Talk to us - firstly contact your child's class teacher, SENCO or Head teacher

-• We pride ourselves on building positive relationships with parents.
+Talk to us - firstly contact your child's class teacher to make them aware of your concerns.
+If you wish to, please also alert the SENDCo (Mrs Richards/Mrs Hunter) or Headteacher (Mrs Tyler).
+We pride ourselves on building positive relationships with parents/carers.
 We are open and honest with parents and hope that they are able to do the same with us.

 HOW WILL SCHOOL SUPPORT MY CHILD?
 WHO WILL OVERSEE, PLAN, WORK WITH MY CHILD AND HOW OFTEN?

-• Our SENCO oversees all support and progress of any child requiring additional support across the school.

-• The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made.
+- Our SENDCos oversee all of the support and progress of children requiring additional support across the school. - The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made.

-• There may be a Teaching Assistant (TA) working with your child either individually or as part of a group; if this is seen as necessary by the class teacher/Senco.
-The regularity of these sessions will be explained to parents when the support starts.
+• There may be a Teaching Assistant (TA) working with your child either individually or as part of a group; if this is seen as necessary by the class teacher/SENDCo.
+The regularity of these sessions will be explained to parents/carers when the support starts.